thiagokokada/nix-configs/README.md

 approach.
 This may be less DRY, however it helps understanding what is happening.

+Also, remember that Flakes is **heavily experimental**, so you shouldn't try this approach until you have some experience in Nix.

 ## Dotfiles

 This repository also includes my `home-manager` configuration.
 It is